ickings1800/beancurdsite/products/readyfry20.md

 title: Sun-Up Bean Food Manufacturing | Ready Fried Tofu (20 pcs)
 layout: default
 permalink: /products/readyfry20/
+description: For customers who have tried the three pack version, this version is for customers who prefer to order in bulk.
+It is vacuum packed to ensure freshness and quality.
+Find out more about it here.
 ---

 {% include /products/readyfry20.html %}